-- Assets : Records of purchases for things like vehicles, equipment, buildings, and other assets used for business.
+- Assets: a record of purchases for things like vehicles, equipment, buildings, and other assets used for business.

-- Liabilities: Records of money you owe but haven't yet paid like loans, mortgages, and lines of credit.
+- Liabilities: a record of money you owe but haven't yet paid like loans, mortgages, and lines of credit.

-- Income: Transactions and payments you get from your normal day-to-day business, such as sales revenue or income for services rendered.
+- Income: transactions and payments related to your normal day-to-day business, such as sales revenue or income for services rendered.

-- Expenses: Transactions of money you spend on expenses related to normal business operations, such as advertising and promotion, office supplies, and rent.
+- Expenses: a record of money you spend on expenses related to normal business operations, such as advertising and promotion, office supplies, and rent.

 Customise your chart of accounts

 Although you aren’t required to use account numbers in your chart of accounts, your accountant may recommend them.
-If you decide to use them, QuickBooks automatically adds default account numbers based on Generally Accepted Accounting Principles (GAAP).
-You can edit the account numbers at any time.
+If you decide to use them, you can edit the account numbers at any time.
 Here’s how to turn on account numbers in QuickBooks Online.